Rasoul678/rust-playground-me/README.md

 ## Introduction

-This repository contains a collection of Rust examples to help you get started with Rust programming.
+This repository contains a Rust Playground UI to help you get started with Rust programming.
 Whether you're a beginner or an experienced Rust developer, this playground is designed to provide you with a hands-on experience to learn and experiment with Rust.

 ## Usage